 - Planning for outpatient treatment and aftercare planning

 Inpatient rehab is one of the more intensive parts of the rehabilitation program.
-While this stage is not required — some clients elect to jump straight to outpatient rehab — it is recommended because it often leads to a stronger recovery.
+While this stage is not required — some patients elect to jump straight to outpatient rehab — it is recommended because it often leads to a stronger recovery.

 Outpatient rehab for benzodiazepine addiction is quite similar to inpatient rehabilitation, but the client does not have to live full-time at a treatment center.
-Clients can live at home and resume day-to-day responsibilities, such as house chores or employment, or they can live with family or friends in a supportive environment.
+Patients can live at home and resume day-to-day responsibilities, such as house chores or employment, or they can live with family or friends in a supportive environment.

-Although clients do not stay at a facility, The Recovery Village continues treatment for benzodiazepine addiction during outpatient rehabilitation.
+Although patients do not stay at a facility, The Recovery Village continues treatment for benzodiazepine addiction during outpatient rehabilitation.
 This includes meeting with counselors in individual or group sessions, planning aftercare treatment, and continuing any medication to mitigate lingering withdrawal symptoms.
 The specific schedule depends on the individual needs of each patient.
 The Recovery Village strives to create unique treatment plans for each client and provide them with the necessary resources for their recovery.

 With advances in technology, online counseling and teletherapy services are becoming more common and effective forms of mental health treatment.
 Addiction treatments were once restricted to in-person meetings, but can now happen anytime and anywhere with a reliable internet connection.